Ardesco/Query/README.md

     Query query = newQuery(By.id("foo");

 Do you want to have different locators for different browsers?
-Once you have set the default locatir you can add overrides for different browsers:
+Once you have set the default locator you can add overrides for different browsers:

     query.addAlternateLocator(BrowserType.GOOGLECHROME, By.id("bar");
     query.addAlternateLocator("custom_driver", By.id("custom");